permissions-dispatcher/PermissionsDispatcher/README.md

 }
 ```

-Check out the [sample](https://github.com/hotchemi/PermissionsDispatcher/tree/master/permissionsdispatcher-sample) and [generated class](https://gist.github.com/hotchemi/5dc89c02399c2419fab7). for more details.
+Check out the [sample](https://github.com/hotchemi/PermissionsDispatcher/tree/master/permissionsdispatcher-sample) and [generated class](https://gist.github.com/hotchemi/5dc89c02399c2419fab7) for more details.

 ## Support

 PermissionsDispatcher is supported on **API levels 4 and up**, with which you get support for annotating `android.app.Activity` and `android.support.v4.app.Fragment` sub-classes out of the box.
-In case you are using `android.app.Fragment` instances in your app, you can use these with PermissionsDispatcher as well!
+In case you rely on `android.app.Fragment` in your app, you can use these with PermissionsDispatcher as well!
 Simply add a dependency on the `support-v13` library alongside PermissionsDispatcher in your project, and it will enable support for native fragments.

 ## License